How to Make Easy Hummus

 Notes

-• For flavor variations, blend in roasted red pepper, roasted garlic, or a handful of fresh herbs like parsley or cilantro.
+**For flavor variations: blend in roasted red pepper, roasted garlic, or a handful of fresh herbs like parsley or cilantro.
+Oh and chocolate hummus is not a thing, so please don’t attempt to do it.
+Its either chocolate or hummus.

 Previous